angela-gervino/BisonFit/Docs/Iteration1.md

 - Gym open days
 - Crowd-Aware Gym Planning
     - Not enough time to finish this user stories, need more time for the UI.

-## Next Iteration

--